-A. Here is a list what every employer must do in conducting an employee background check.
+A. Here is a list that every employer must do in conducting an employee background check.

 1. The person doing the hiring must be sufficiently trained before accessing CORI.
 The employer must keep a list of trained individuals.

 2. Response option-An applicant must be given an opportunity to dispute the record's accuracy and to explain why he or she should not be excluded from employment.

 3. Keep the Applicant Informed-This goes back to having your employees properly trained.
 If an employer is going to use the CORI system as its basis not to hire a prospective employee, state law in most jurisdictions requires that the employer provide a copy of the record, identify that part of the record that served as the basis for disqualification from employment, provide a copy of the employer's CORI policy, and provide information on how to correct an inaccurate CORI report.

 4. Always case by case-Generally, an employer cannot institute a blanket ban on hiring individuals with criminal records.
 The employer should conduct an individualized assessment of whether to hire an applicant.

 5. Keep the CORI confidential-These records must be kept confidentially and only disseminated if and when absolutely necessary.
 Records must be stored separately from other employment files in a secure location.
 Any electronic files created in connection with CORI reports must be encrypted and password-protected at all times.

 6. Interviews-If an employer is going to inquire verbally about an individual's CORI state law may restrict it to certain offenses.
 Make sure that you know the boundaries.